MS in Clinical Research

 Each MS student will be assigned a Program mentor who provides methodological expertise and guidance in meeting MS program requirements.
 In addition, the student must identify a departmental mentor from his/her own medical department or institution to provide content expertise in the student’s specific area of clinical research.
 An ideal departmental mentor should be an active clinical investigator with independent funding, who is well-known and well-respected in their field.
 He or she will play a key role in the completion of the practica and thesis components, especially study design and analysis.
 He or she should be committed to the student’s participation in the Degree Program.
 In addition, a departmental mentor should have the time and willingness to help the student define his or her research goals and give feedback on thesis and practica components in a constructive and timely manner.

 The faculty in the Center for Clinical Research and Evidence-Based Medicine supervise the MS Degree Program, serve as Program mentors, and teach the classes.
 All are full-time faculty at McGovern Medical School and/or the School of Public Health.
 The Center faculty are actively involved in clinical research and bring to the Program a broad range of expertise, including biostatistics, clinical trials, epidemiology, ethics, and health care economics.
 This structure allows for a wide diversity of training and skills among the faculty and acknowledges the importance of ongoing participation in research and clinical activities for career development of Center faculty.

-Applications for the MS Degree Program are accepted from March 15 until June 15.
+Applications for the MS Degree Program are accepted annually from March 15 until June 15 through the Office of the Registrar.
 Only complete applications will be reviewed.
 Applications may also be made for non-degree status (deadline October 15).
 See detailed admission requirements and process.